User Guide

 Envelope Follower (ENV)

-The envelope follower tracks input dynamics and controls how much motion affects the output.
-This creates dynamics-responsive modulation — motion is more pronounced during loud passages and subtle during quiet ones.
+The envelope follower tracks input dynamics and controls how strongly motion responds to the source.
+This creates dynamics-responsive modulation — motion is more pronounced during loud passages and subtler during quiet ones.

 Sensitivity (0-100%)

-- 100%: Motion depth fully tracks input dynamics
+- 100%: Motion responds most strongly to input dynamics

 Attack (1-100 ms)